lindakovacs/100-days-of-code/log.md

 - write/store data in DB
 - HR retrieve data

-**Thoughts**: I feel kind of being stuck and I will turn back again tomorrow.
+**Thoughts**: I feel kind of being stuck and I will turn back to it tomorrow.

 **Link(s) to work**